mvcds/my-library/summaries/atlas-shrugged/Reason, Purpose and Self-Esteem.md

-> To live, man must hold three things as the supreme and ruling values of his life: Reason—Purpose—Self-esteem.
+> To live, man must hold three things as the supreme and ruling [[my-library/philosofy/Value|Values]] of his life: Reason—Purpose—Self-esteem.
 >
 > Reason, as his only [[tool]] of [[knowledge]].
 >